ehrpg/rules/docs/checks.md

 # Overview

 Everything in Endless Horizons is done by making a _check_ against a given _difficulty_.
-It is the player's job to mae the check, while it is the game masters job to keep track of the difficulty.
-When bonuses or penalties are given in tihs document, they apply to the difficulty and _not the check_.
+It is the player's job to make the check, while it is the game masters job to keep track of the difficulty.
+When bonuses or penalties are given in tihs document, they usually apply to the difficulty and _not the check_ that the player makes.

 This is important as the player probably does not, and should not, know all the factors that make his work harder or easier.
 As a game master you should